 And we’re talking a few hundreds of dollars every month to 5-7 figures businesses.

-If you want to make any website a source of income, all of sudden content strategy will be part of your business model.
+If you want to make any website a source of income, all of a sudden content strategy will be part of your business model.

 There are basically 2 ways you can make money with a website: directly and indirectly.

-Deciding which business model you’ll use will in turn shape your content strategy.
+Deciding which business model you’ll use will, in turn, shape your content strategy.

 Your site would be a direct source of income if you generate money just by displaying ads or offering content subscriptions.